krishnakantgupta/iOS-style-date-time-picker-Android/README.md

 	    }
 	});

-	// required only if you want to display date in specific formate.<br/>
+	// required only if you want to display date in specific formate. bottomSheetSpinnerDateTimePicker.setDateDisplayPattern("dd:mmm:yy HH");
-	bottomSheetSpinnerDateTimePicker.setDateDisplayPattern("dd:mmm:yy HH");

-	// Show dateTime picker<br/>
+	// Show dateTime picker
 	bottomSheetSpinnerDateTimePicker.show();